 WHAT THE NATURALIZED CITIZENSHIP PROJECT IS ABOUT & HOW YOU CAN JOIN US Finding the 'We' in 'Them', the 'Us' in 'You'

-Universal Table/Wising Up Press is developing a series of projects in the coming year, both books and social conversations, focused on citizenship and constructive acculturation in order to add an engaged but also musing, exploratory voice to the current questions about immigration we face as a country.
-We do so with the hope of creating a more generous, nuanced and open conversation that acknowledges the genuine doubts and grievances on both sides: "No matter how long we live here, no matter what we do, you will never see us as equal." vs. "All you want are our resources, not our ideals."
+Universal Table/Wising Up Press has developed two anthologies focused on citizenship and constructive acculturation in order to add an engaged but also musing, exploratory voice to the current questions about immigration we face as a country.
+We do so with the hope of creating a more generous, nuanced and open conversation that acknowledges the genuine doubts and grievances on both sides.
+Our special focus is the social and psychological dynamics of naturalized citizenship.

 READ AND REFLECT Visit our library page and read through the excerpts from Complex Allegiances and Shifting Balance Sheets.
 Consider buying it and reading it, sharing it or what you learn from it with a family member, a friend, a neighbor, a teacher, or a librarian.